peterhinch/micropython-async/v3/as_demos/monitor/README.md

 ```
 To aid in detecting the gaps in execution, the Pico code implements a timer.
 This is retriggered by activity on `ident=0`.
 If it times out, a brief high
-going pulse is produced on pin 28, along with the console message "Hog".
+going pulse is produced on GPIO 28, along with the console message "Hog".
 The
 pulse can be used to trigger a scope or logic analyser.
 The duration of the
 timer may be adjusted.
 Other modes of hog detection are also supported.
 See
 [section 4](./README.md~4-the-pico-code).

 ## 1.4 Validation of idents

 Re-using idents would lead to confusing behaviour.
-A `ValueError` is thrown if
-an ident is out of range or is assigned to more than one coroutine.
+If an ident is out of range
+or is assigned to more than one coroutine an error message is printed and
+execution terminates.

 # 2. Monitoring synchronous code

 In the context of an asynchronous application there may be a need to view the
-timing of synchronous code, or simply to create a trigger pulse at a known
+timing of synchronous code, or simply to create a trigger pulse at one or more
-point in the code.
+known points in the code.
 The following are provided:
  * A `sync` decorator for synchronous functions or methods: like `async` it
  monitors every call to the function.
  * A `trigger` function which issues a brief pulse on the Pico.